Nabana no Sato Winter Light Festival Japan 2020

 Japan Light Tunnels at Nabana no Sato

 The two Japan light tunnels at Nabana no Sato are arguably the festival’s most characteristic features.
 The first one, the “Tunnel of Light”, stretches no less than 200 metres across the entire park and consists of some 1.2 million LED lights, each representing small flower petals.

 For more winter fun, check out Japan Winter Festivals: Naked Men and Sake.

 More recently a second light tunnel has been crafted which is some 100 metres long and made up of 700,000 light bulbs.
 Called the “Kawazu Sakura Tunnel”, it is made to mimic the colours of the Kawazu cherry tree and, unsurprisingly, is very popular with couples for its romantic photo shoot opportunities.

 The installation gradually changes colour to symbolise the cherry blossom’s evolution throughout the season.

 When does the Nabana no Sato Winter Light Festival 2020 take place

-This season the Winter Light Festival starts on 15 October 2019 and runs until 31 March 2020.
+This season the Winter Light Festival starts mid-October 2020 and runs until early May 2021.

 Where is Nabana no Sato